eseidel/he_is_coming/DESIGN.md

 - Strikes steal gold instead of dealing damage for Raven Level 2
 - The first time the enemy strikes, their damage is halved for Protecting Charm

-### Contextual Base Stats
-- Gain 2 attack for each empty equipment slot for Woodcutter's Axe
-- Gain 2 health for each equipped wood item for Oak Heart

 ### Contextual Battle Stats
 - Bear deals 3 additional damage while you have armor for Bear Level 1
 - Bear deals 5 additional damage while you have armor for Bear Level 2